yugabyte/yugabyte-db/architecture/design/multi-region-2DC-deployment.md

 # Design - Lifecycle of Replication

-2DC on-way sync replication in YugaByte DB can be broken down into the following phases:
+2DC one-way sync replication in YugaByte DB can be broken down into the following phases:

 * Initialize the producer and the consumer
 * Set up a distributed CDC